uranusjr/KaTeXiT/README.md

 ## Building

-A broswerified and minified script is bundled in the repository.
+A version broswerified and minified script and CSS is bundled in the repository.
 If you want to update KaTeX, you’ll need to

-1. Install [Browserify] and [UglifyJS] somewhere in `PATH` (preferrably `/usr/local/bin`).
+1. Install [Browserify], [UglifyJS], [LESS], and [clean-css] somewhere in `PATH` (preferrably `/usr/local/bin`).
 2. Pull the KaTeX submodule.
 3. Update KaTeX as you wish.
 3. Hit build in Xcode.
-There’s a custom build script that’ll automatically recompile the bundled script (`bundle.js`) for you.
+There’s a custom build script that’ll automatically recompile the bundled script (`bundle.js`) and CSS (`katex.min.css`) for you.

 ## License